Skip to content

 Key Takeaway: Classes use type Name(params) = with members.
 Use mutable for mutable state.
 Prefer functional style; use classes for .NET interop.

-Why It Matters: Classes enable F# integration with OOP-heavy .NET ecosystems.
-F# code can implement ASP.NET MVC controllers, Entity Framework models, and WPF ViewModels using class syntax while keeping business logic functional.
+Why It Matters: Classes enable F# seamless integration with OOP-heavy .NET frameworks and existing C# codebases.
+F# code implements ASP.NET Core controllers, Entity Framework models, and WPF ViewModels using class syntax while keeping domain and business logic in functional style.
+Teams adopt F# incrementally by adding F# class libraries to C# projects, leveraging functional correctness for algorithms while maintaining OOP-compatible interfaces for framework integration.

 Example 54: Object Programming - Interfaces